Filling of closed Surfaces: Fillings of

-\begin{theorem} There exists a filling pair $(\alpha, \beta)$ of $F_2$ such that the complement is union of two topological discs which follows that $K(F_2)=2.$ \end{theorem} \begin{proof} Let $(\alpha, \beta)$ be a filling pair of $F_2$ such that the complement is disjoint union of two topological discs.
+\begin{proof}[Proof of Theorem~\ref{thm:3}] Let $(\alpha, \beta)$ be a filling pair of $F_2$ such that the complement is a disjoint union of two topological discs.
 Consider the graph $G=\alpha \cup \beta$ on $F_2$.
 It follows from the Euler characteristic argument that the number of vertices in $G$ is four and the number of edges is eight.
 The standard cycles of $G$ are the cycles corresponding to the closed curves $\alpha$ and $\beta$.
-The number of boundary components of $G$ is the same as the number of components in the complement of $\alpha\cup\beta$ in $F_2$ which is equal to two.
+The number of boundary components of $G$ is same as the number of components in the complement of $\alpha\cup\beta$ in $F_2$ which is equal to two.